Microsoft/azure-docs.pt-pt/articles/service-fabric/service-fabric-connect-to-secure-cluster.md

     -StoreName My
 ```

-#### <a name="connect-using-certificate-thumbprint"></a>Conectar usando a impressão digital do certificado
+#### <a name="connect-using-certificate-thumbprint"></a>Conecte-se usando a impressão digital do certificado
-Forneça a impressão digital do certificado do cluster e a impressão digital do certificado do cliente que recebeu permissões para o gerenciamento de cluster.
-Os detalhes do certificado devem corresponder a um certificado nos nós do cluster.
+Forneça a impressão digital do certificado de cluster e a impressão digital do certificado de cliente que foi concedida permissões para a gestão do cluster.
+Os dados do certificado devem coincidir com um certificado nos nós do cluster.

 ```powershell
 Connect-ServiceFabricCluster -ConnectionEndpoint <Cluster FQDN>:19000 `